GT ECE 3600 · Final Presentation

 Interactive projection

-Select a state and a year.
-The model evaluates both fits at the chosen year and returns their product.
+Pick a state and year.
+The model evaluates both fits at that year and returns the product.

 Projected total emissions

-Shown on a log scale.
-Dashed lines show the fitted model; markers show observed MW multiplied by a hybrid emission rate.
+Log scale.
+Dashed lines are the fitted model.
+Markers are observed MW multiplied by a hybrid emission rate.

 MW capacity